 manifest.json, also referred to as the manifest.
 Besides defining some of the extension's basic properties like name, description and ID, it also defines how the extension hooks into Thunderbird:

-name: mandatory key to set the name of the extension
+name: A mandatory key to set the name of the extension.

-version: mandatory key to define a number that denotes the version of the extension
+version: A mandatory key to define a number that denotes the version of the extension.

-author: should be the name of a person or company representing the extensions developer
+author: The name of a person or company representing the extension developer.

 strict_min_version: Defines the lowest targeted version of Thunderbird.